atreya-s/Clip_For_Lymphoma/README.md

-# Clip_For_Lymphoma
+# Clip For Lymphoma
-This project involved trying to use CLIP (OpenAI) for detection with lymphoma classifications
+This project involved trying to use CLIP (OpenAI) for the detection of different lymphoma types